 Water is a Basic Human Need.

 Without it, survival is not possible.
-Yet, in 2018, more than 1 billion people still wake up each morning with zero access to clean water sources.
-This means that millions of vulnerable families around the world do not drink, cook, or bathe with clean water — a basic natural resource that we too often take for granted here at home.
+Yet, in 2019, more than 1 billion people still wake up each morning without access to clean water.
+This means that millions of vulnerable families around the world do not drink, cook, or bathe with clean water — a basic natural resource that we too often take for granted.

 For most rural schools and communities, access to clean water depends on outside NGOs (nonprofit organizations) purchasing or “giving” a well.
 However, there are millions of schools and communities that do not have access to nonprofit agencies or local government support.
 We must then ask ourselves: “How can we make water available for all?”
 Something must be done.